-While Albert and Ethel Herzstein were exceptionally generous during their lifetimes, they envisioned that their estates would leave their “footprints” by enabling even larger gifts.
-Their foundation’s grant program supports charitable efforts that enrich the human spirit, contribute to the quality of life in our society and offer individuals opportunities for advancement through education.
+While Albert and Ethel Herzstein were exceptionally generous during their lifetimes, they envisioned their estates would leave “footprints” – a lasting legacy – allowing for even larger gifts given in their name.
+Our Board Members seek to build a future the Herzsteins would be proud of by honoring our donor intent through the support of charitable efforts that enrich the human spirit, contribute to the quality of life in our society, and offer individuals opportunities for advancement.

 Capital Campaign gift with naming rights at the “Sculptural” level.